Course: Introduction / Criminal Law

 In many cases, penal codes reflect the values and priorities of the society in which they are enacted.
 For example, some countries may have more lenient penalties for drug offenses, while others may impose harsher penalties for crimes related to public safety or national security.

-The development of penal codes is often influenced by a variety of factors, including political, social, and economic considerations.
+The development of these codes is often influenced by a variety of factors, including political, social, and economic considerations.
 For example, the passage of the Sentencing Reform Act of 1984 in the United States was driven in part by concerns about rising crime rates and the need to impose tougher penalties for certain offenses.

-Penal codes are not without their critics, however.
+Such codes are not without their critics, however.
 Some argue that they are overly punitive and that they do little to address the underlying social and economic factors that contribute to criminal behavior.
 Others argue that they are ineffective at deterring crime and that they contribute to a cycle of poverty and social marginalization that leads to further criminal activity.

-Despite these criticisms, penal codes remain an essential component of the criminal justice system.
+Despite these criticisms, these codes remain an essential component of the criminal justice system.
 They provide a framework for defining criminal behavior and for punishing those who engage in it and help to ensure that the rights of victims and accused are protected.
 As societies continue to evolve and change, it is likely that penal codes will continue to evolve as well in response to new challenges and emerging concerns.

 On This Site